kvk-code/CT428_BLOCKCHAIN_TECHNOLOGIES_NOTES/DHT_Distributed_Hash_Tables.md

      ├── CID "QmB456..." → [Provider: Node 5678, IP: 5.6.7.8, Port: 4001]
      └── CID "QmC789..." → [Provider: Node 9012, IP: 9.10.11.12, Port: 4001]
      ```
-   - **Storage Responsibility:**
+   - **Propagation:**
-     Node 0101 stores those CIDs that are numerically closest to its own ID (in XOR distance).
-For example, it might store keys ranging from just above its predecessor (e.g., `0100...`) up to its own ID (`0101...`).
+     These records are automatically stored on the K closest nodes (based on XOR distance to the CID) when the uploader publishes them.
+This is independent of whether the uploader continues to host the content.

 3. **DHT Key–Value Store for Metadata Records:**
    - **What It Is:**
-     A mapping from a file’s root content identifier (CID) to its metadata record.
+     A mapping from a file’s Root CID to its metadata record.
    - **Example:**
      ```
      Metadata Record for CID "QmA123...":
      ├── Size: 1GB
      ├── ChunkList: [QmChunk1a, QmChunk1b, QmChunk1c]
      ├── Type: video/mp4
-     └── Links: [Optional: pointers to directories or related files]
+     └── Links: [Optional pointers to directories or related files]
      ```
    - **Role:**
-     This record serves as the “table of contents” for a file.
-Although it does not specify where each chunk is hosted, it gives clients a roadmap to perform further lookups for each chunk.
+     This record acts as a “table of contents” for the file.
+It tells clients which chunks they need to look up (and eventually retrieve) to reassemble the file.

 4. **Local Content Store (Optional):**
    - **What It Is:**
-     Actual storage for content (complete files and individual chunks) that the node is hosting locally.
+     Actual storage for content that the node is hosting locally.
+This includes complete files and their individual chunks.
    - **Example:**
      ```
      Local Content Store: